Taoufikerr/Taoufikerr/README.md

 - Machine Learning
 - Deep Learning

-This background helps me better understand data behavior and analytical results, even when my current focus is on analytics and visualization.
+This background helps me better understand data patterns, model behavior, and analytical results, even when my current focus is on analytics and visualization.

 ---